CCervantesD/FCC_tribute/README.md

 # FCC_tribute
 FCC tribute page project
-This was created entirely with HTML5 and CSS3
+This was created with HTML5 and CSS3